 The next step is to request a distribution from your IRA.
 There will be some paperwork to fill out.
 Generally, “Direct rollover” is what you enter as the reason for distribution.
-They will then send an electronic transfer to the 401(k) trustee.
+They will then send either a check or do an electronic transfer to the 401(k) trustee.
 This ensures that you never receive the money personally so you won’t be liable for any taxes.
 This transaction is tax-free and penalty-free.

 You must report direct and indirect rollovers on your annual tax return.
 You will receive a 1099-R from your IRA brokerage.
 This will have the amount that you withdraw on it.
 Report that number on your 1040 tax return on the line labeled “IRA distributions”.
 If the amount on your IRA withdrawal and the amount you deposited into your 401(k) don’t match then you may be subject to a 10% tax penalty on that difference.

 How many times can you do a rollover?

 Rollover IRAs are only allowed once per year.

 Can I invest in both an IRA and a 401(k)?